adminimusRU/OWRandomTournament/README.md

 ## Tournament bracket

 Currently there is no built-in bracket generator.
-Export created teams to external tools like [Challonge](https://challonge.com).
+Export list of created teams and use external tools like [Challonge](https://challonge.com).

 ## Installation